Is this topic for you?

 Many Canadians do not get enough vitamin D from food only, and may need to take supplements.
 Osteoporosis Canada recommends that all Canadian adults take daily vitamin D supplements.
 Talk to your doctor about how you can get the right amount through supplements and what you eat.

-Experts recommend that you choose supplements that are known brand names with proven reliability.
-Most brand-name calcium products are absorbed easily by the body.
 The U.S. Food and Drug Administration (FDA) has taken action against companies that praise the benefits of coral calcium as a superior source of calcium and a cure for disease.
 There is no scientific proof to support these claims.

 Limit alcohol use